Seek the Light

 The reality of grief is that death darkens our life for a while.
-For some, life may seem like an emotional and spiritual place of endless, eternal night.
+For some, life may seem like a place of endless, eternal night.
 At its essence, Christmas is about the light of the world.
 When all the things and rituals and celebrations of this world are over and done, the sacred, unreturnable gift of Christmas is God’s love, the everlasting light that shines into every dark corner of our heart.

 Grief is a shadow that obscures our life for a while, “Even though I walk through the valley of the shadow of death…” (Psalm 23:4 RSV).
-The shadow the overcomes us when one we love dies often seems so dense it’s hard to see anything other than the deep darkness of our pain and sorrow.
+The shadow that overcomes us when one we love dies blocks out everything except the deep darkness of our pain and sorrow.
 Yet within every of shadow there is light.
 Without light there can be no shadow.
 We make our way through the valley of the shadow of death because of the certainty of light, the assurance of God’s light, the light we seek at Christmas.

 Just as there’s no one experience of loss, there’s no one experience of light.
 Light shines in quiet meditation.
 Light shines in moments of prayer and thanksgiving.
-Light shines in every act and thought of remembrance and release.
-And when we light a candle to honor the memory of our loved one, we express our love for the spiritual presence that’s in our heart forever.
-Our shared light shines brightly, eternally.
+Light shines in every act of release.and thoughtful remembrance.
+When we light a candle to honor the memory of our loved one, we express our love for the spiritual presence that’s in our heart forever.
+Our shared light shines brightly forever.

 When light penetrates our heart with its warmth and goodness we feel again the power of joy - waiting for us, calling to us from the other side of grief, “Light dawns for the righteous, and joy for the upright in heart” (Psalm 97:11 NRSV).